rootless-containers/rootlesskit/README.md

 As in `--net=slirp4netns`, specifying `--copy-up=/etc` and `--disable-host-loopback` is highly recommended.
 If `--disable-host-loopback` is not specified, ports listening on 127.0.0.1 in the host are accessible as 192.168.65.2 in the RootlessKit's network namespace.

+### `--net=slirpnetstack` (experimental)

+[slirpnetstack](https://github.com/majek/slirpnetstack) is similar to slirp4netns but written in Go and based on [gVisor](https://github.com/google/gvisor)'s `netstack` implementation.

+The Pros and the Cons of slirpnetstack are almost same as slirp4netns, but slirpnetstack is considered to be more secure.
+However, [Ping and UDP are known to be broken as of January 2020](https://github.com/majek/slirpnetstack/tree/787641460c59bedabcbd074105fd6c9c89e5adbc#non-features-of-slirpnetstack).
+These issues are probably going to be fixed soon in the slirpnetstack/gVisor upstream.

+See `SLIRPNETSTACK_COMMIT` in [`./hack/test/Dockerfile`](./hack/test/Dockerfile) for the latest slirpnetstack version known to compatible with RootlessKit.

 ### `--net=lxc-user-nic` (experimental)